Support and resources to help you carry out Safe Practice investigations for Girlguiding

 Where the investigation has addressed concerns regarding a volunteer’s conduct or actions, that volunteer must be contacted by their local commissioner within 2-3 days of the report being agreed.
 This must be done prior to any outcome letter being sent to the individual(s) who raised a concern.

 An outcome letter sent to any subject of investigation must be sent within 7 days of the meeting taking place or final report being agreed.

 Any sanction put in place will be confirmed in writing by the relevant safe practice team.

 The person who raised the issue

 If a complainant is involved with the concern, then they should receive an outcome letter.
-This is sent by the investigator/Safe Practice team to inform them of the outcome.
+This is sent by you or the HQ safe practice team to inform them of the outcome.
 This should be sent within 7 days of the final report being agreed.